top of page

 1.7% CTR

 Which is a better performing campaign if clicks are important to you?
-While there are fewer clicks on the belt campaign, the ad and/or products are resonating better with the audience.
-Perhaps look into shifting some of the budget to the belt campaign or tweak the handbags campaign to improve it.
+While there are fewer clicks on the apparel campaign, the ad and/or products are resonating better with the audience.
+Perhaps look into shifting some of the budget to the apparel campaign and tweak the shoes campaign to improve it.

 Click Share